Mikhail Pervukhin: World War II and the Stalin Era

-From 1940 to 1942, during World War II (known as the Great Patriotic War in Russia), Pervukhin served as a Deputy Chairman of the Council of People's Commissars (literally, Soviet Deputy Premier), and from 1943 until 1950 he served as the Minister of Chemical Industry.
-Pervukhin, alongside Boris Vannikov, was Vyacheslav Molotov's deputy on the State Defense Committee's commission responsible for the development of the Soviet atomic bomb since 1943.
-Along with Molotov, Pervukhin was in charge of the commission's uranium project.
+From 1940 to 1942, during World War II, Pervukhin served as a Deputy Chairman of the Council of People's Commissars (literally, Soviet Deputy Premier), and from 1943 until 1950 he served as the Minister of the Chemical Industry.
+Pervukhin, alongside Boris Vannikov, was Vyacheslav Molotov's deputy on the State Defense Committee's commission responsible for the development of the Soviet program of nuclear weapons since 1943.
+Along with Molotov, Pervukhin was a program manager of the commission's uranium project.
 When Joseph Stalin signed the State Defense Committee Resolution No. 9887, he established a Special Committee with emergency powers.

-The Committee's main duty was to oversee the work of those who contributed to the development of the atomic bomb.
+The Committee's main duty was to oversee the work of those who contributed to the development of the Soviet nuclear weapons.
 Stalin personally picked the members of the committee; Pervukhin was one of nine members.
 Pervukhin was the Deputy Chairman under Vannikov's Chairmanship of the First Main Directorate of the Council of People's Commissars, the executive branch of the special committee.
-He also served as Chairman of the State Commission on the RDS-1 testing at the Semipalatinsk nuclear test site.
+He also served as Chairman of the State Commission on the RDS-1 testing at the Semipalatinsk Test Site.

 In 1950 Pervuhkin was once again appointed Deputy Chairman of the Council of Ministers and in 1952, at the 19th Party Congress, he was elected a member of the Presidium, the renamed Politburo.
 At the 35th anniversary of the October Revolution in 1952, Pervukhin delivered the main speech at the Moscow Kremlin commemoration.
 If Stalin was absent or could not carry out his duty as Chairman of the Council of Ministers, government meetings would be chaired, in turn by Pervukhin, Lavrentiy Beria, or Maksim Saburov.